-The assessment of the seven modules consists of flexible assessment (formative assessment) and formal examinations (summative assessment) that take place at the end of each module.
+The assessment of the seven modules consists of formative assessment over the course of a module and summative assessment at the end of each module.

-After completion of this programme you will:
+After completion of this programme, you will:

-- have the ability to articulate your own practical theological ecclesiology; - be able to describe the role of the church in society; - be able to do congregational analyses in different contexts and situations; - have an understanding of theoretical insights regarding church history and church polity, systematic ecclesiology and symbolism, homiletics and liturgy, Christian spirituality and the identity of a Christian leader; - have developed a number of ministry and communications skills with regard to preaching, pastorate, community development and missionary leadership; - · have pastoral care and crisis ministry skills; and - be able to implement an ecosystemic ministry within a pastoral policy of preventing marital and family problems.
+- have the ability to articulate your own practical theological ecclesiology; - be able to describe the role of the church in society; - be able to do congregational analyses in different contexts and situations; - have an understanding of theoretical insights regarding church history and church polity, systematic ecclesiology and symbolism, homiletics and liturgy, Christian spirituality and the identity of a Christian leader; - have developed a number of ministry and communications skills with regard to preaching, pastorate, community development and missionary leadership; - have pastoral care and crisis ministry skills; and - be able to implement an ecosystemic ministry within a pastoral policy of preventing marital and family problems.